allyjweir/starter/README.md

 exploring recently would be to use [`ytt`](<https://carvel.dev/ytt/>) to template and patch the manifest as required before then using `kapp` or ArgoCD to deploy.

+## Monitoring

+As far as monitoring, Prometheus has been integrated to provide a standard set of generic HTTP server-relevant and Python-specific metrics.
+This along with a log collection solution integrated at cluster level would be sufficient for managing the service in production.

+If I were to take this further, I would also integrate [Honeycomb](honeycomb.io) to introduce an event-based observability tool with distributed tracing too.